 The species Pinus sylvestris probably originated by a common mechanism of evolution known as geographic speciation (also described as allopatric, or vicariant, speciation).
-A small population of some precursor species of pine tree became isolated by geographic forces: a new river system, mountains rising, or event of some massive storm spreading enough seed to create an outlying population.
+A small population of some precursor species of pine tree became isolated by geographic forces: a new river system, mountains rising, or even of some massive storm spreading enough seed to create an outlying population.
 If the conditions of climate or soil were more severe, or milder, at the new site the trees would adapt by natural selection to grow and reproduce well in these new conditions.
-Possibly the genetic character of the trees in the isolated population just drifted to a new character by random events of mutation, as radiation particles collided with individual genes of the trees.
+Possibly the genetic character of the trees in the isolated population just drifted to a new character by random events of mutation, as radiation particles from space collided with individual genes of the trees.
 As the isolated population changed in genetic character, then pollen from male cones of these trees could no longer fertilize the ovules in female cones of trees in the main population of pines.
-And the other way round, pollen from the main population became infertile for the isolated population.
+Also the other way round, pollen from the main population became infertile for the isolated population.
 The two populations became reproductively separated.

 That is a simple definition of a species: it cannot interbreed with similar organisms of its original stock that it may come into contact with.
 The new species becomes fit for another environment.
 Sexual reproduction mechanisms of plants are complex and delicate.
 Small departures from the previous conditions and mechanisms are likely to have big consequences.
-Other definitions of the term species occupy entire books of discussion around this concept, probably reflecting the flexible vitality of the business of how to reproduce successfully.
+This topic of how to define 'species' is difficult and fills entire books of discussion by academics.
+In nature a species flourishes or goes extinct depending on its vitality at the business of keeping the birth rate higher than the death rate.